Matrix Decomposition and Applications: Singular Value Decomposition (SVD)

-If we append additional $m-r$ silent columns that are orthonormal to the $r$ eigenvectors of $\bA\bA^\top$, just like the silent columns in the QR decomposition (Section~\ref{section:silentcolu_qrdecomp}, p.~\pageref{section:silentcolu_qrdecomp}), we will have an orthogonal matrix $\bU\in \real^{m\times m}$.
-Similar situation for the columns of $\bV$.
-The comparison between the reduced and the full SVD is shown in Figure~\ref{fig:svd-comparison} where white entries are zero and blue entries are not necessarily zero.
+If we append $m - r$ additional orthonormal columns to $\bU$, orthogonal to the $r$ eigenvectors of $\bA \bA^\top$ (similar to the silent columns in the QR decomposition; see Section~\ref{section:silentcolu_qrdecomp}), we obtain an orthogonal matrix $\bU \in \real^{m \times m}$.
+The same principle applies to the columns of $\bV$, yielding the \textit{full SVD}.
+A comparison between the reduced and full SVD is shown in Figure~\ref{fig:svd-comparison}, where white entries represent zero, and blue entries are not necessarily zero.